PMolnes/petter-init/readme.md

 2. Installing `tailwindcss`, `autoprefixer`, and `postcss` using your selected package manager.
 3. Copying necessary template files using `fs.copyFileSync`.

-# Buy me a coffee!

-If you like the tool I created and want to support me, you can buy me a coffee [here](ko-fi.com/pmolnes).

 # Disclaimer

 This project was solely created for learning purposes and hobby projects.
 I do not take any responibility if anything goes wrong when you use my package. **Use at your own risk**.